zhg-dean/Simple2DZombieShooter/README.md

 # Simple2DZombieShooter
-A fast-paced 2D zombie shooter made for the ConUHacks hackathon.
+A fast-paced 2D zombie shooter made for the **ConUHacks hackathon**.
 Survive waves of zombies for as long as possible while dodging attacks and shooting enemies!

 ## Goal
 The goal of the game is to survive as long as possible without letting the zombies reach the left edge or touch you.